spdermn02/TouchPortal_Discord_Plugin/README.md

    - Value: Voice Host connected to at Discord
  - Discord Voice Mode Type
    - Valid Values: PUSH_TO_TALK, VOICE_ACTIVITY
+ - Discord Process Running
+   - Valid Values: Yes, No, Unknown
+   - Note: Windows only, Mac will always be Unknown (until I find a good process watcher script for MacOS)

 ## Installation and Configuration
 1. Make sure Discord app is open on your PC or Mac